Table of Contents

 Depending on the location and the type of accommodation, the cost of living in the Netherlands ranges between 800 and 1,000 euros per month.
 This includes stay, food, health insurance, and transport costs.

-To fund your expenses, you can take up a part-time job and work for a maximum of 16 hours per week.
+As a matter of fact, to fund your expenses, you can take up a part-time job and work for a maximum of 16 hours per week.

 One of the best countries to study abroad and work in 2022, Germany offers free tuition to undergraduate students in all states but one.
 Among the list of the best countries to study in Europe, Germany is definitely one of the most popular destinations for international students.
 Germany also has eight of the top 150 global universities.